Run the TFS Upgrade Wizard

 Choose the URLs that you want to use for Team Foundation Server and then choose Next.

-If you’re upgrading from TFS 2008, skip to the next step.
-Otherwise, type the name of the server that is running the Database Engine and Full-Text Search to host the warehouse database, and then choose List Available Databases.
+Type the name of the server that is running the Database Engine and Full-Text Search to host the warehouse database, and then choose List Available Databases.

 The wizard lists available warehouse databases that you can upgrade.
 Choose the database that you want to upgrade, and then choose Next.